invaders-xx/filament-nested-list/README.md

 ### Pages

 This plugin enables you to create tree pages in the admin panel.
-To create a tree page for a model, use the `make:filament-nested-list-page` command.
-For example, to create a tree page for the ProductCategory model, you can
+To create a nested list page for a model, use the `make:filament-nested-list-page` command.
+For example, to create a nested list page for the ProductCategory model, you can
 run:

 #### Create a Page

-> **Tip: Note that you should make sure the model contains the required columns or already uses the `ModelTree` trait**
+> **Tip: Note that you should make sure the model contains the required columns or already uses the `ModelNestedList` trait**

 ```php
 php artisan make:filament-nested-list-page ProductCategory --model=ProductCategory